Marshalllife/Marshalllife/README.md

 # Destiny Marshall | Full-Stack Developer | Marketing

 Hi, I’m **Destiny Marshall**, passionate about creating solutions that scale.
-I’m building **[MyDappr.io](https://mydappr.io)** to create platforms solving challenges faced by African people and its ecosystem.
+I’m building **[MyDappr.io](https://mydappr.io)** to create platforms solving challenges faced by African people, its landscape and other emerging markets.
 Someday, I will code the world.

 ---